 Clearance clothing racks at Target for up to 70% off

-I can’t tell you exactly what day to do back-to-school shopping for kids clothing at Target because it varies by location, but I can say it’ll be a weekday.
-Get friendly with your Target associate and find out what the magical day for shopping kids clothing is so you’re ready to get the best deals on back-to-school clothes.
+I can’t tell you exactly what day to do back-to-school shopping for kids’ clothing at Target because it varies by location, but I can say it’ll be a weekday.
+Get friendly with your Target associate and find out what the magical day for shopping for kids’ clothing is so you’re ready to get the best deals on back-to-school clothes.

 Get the complete guide to Target clearance so you’re in the know.

-7. Don’t shop back-to-school supplies at Target without checking the Target app.
+7. Don’t shop for back-to-school supplies at Target without checking the Target app.

 Never, I repeat — never shop at Target without the Target app ever again.

-When you have the Target app, you’ll get access to Target Circle offers like a percentage off a certain department (ahem — school supplies!). *You’ll also get 1% back on everything you buy.
+When you have the Target app, you’ll get access to Target Circle offers like a percentage off a certain department (ahem — school supplies!).
+Plus, school staff and college students can save 20% with exclusive Target Circle discounts at the end of July.

 8. Go back-to-school shopping for Target for $5 gift card deals.

-• Buy 3 Hanes products, receive a $5 Target gift card (think socks and undershirts)
+• Buy 3 Hanes products, and receive a $5 Target gift card (think socks and undershirts)

 • Spend $50 on Tide products, receive a $15 Target gift card (think of all the extra laundry from extracurriculars)